 • Overall: Time to fill, cost per hire, quality of hire (90-day retention, hiring manager satisfaction)

-The most revealing metric is often time-in-stage - how long candidates sit at each step.
+Time-in-stage is often the most revealing metric - how long candidates sit at each step.
 A candidate who waits 5 days between screening and interview scheduling is a candidate who might not be there when you finally reach out.
 Track stage duration alongside conversion rates to find where speed, not quality, is the actual bottleneck.

 Set up a simple dashboard that shows funnel conversion by source channel (inbound vs outbound vs referral) rather than just aggregate numbers.
 Aggregate data hides the fact that your referral funnel might convert at 20% while your job board funnel converts at 0.5%.
 Those are two different problems requiring two different solutions.